autogonai/autogonai-api-postman/README.md

 **Q**: Error `Mandatory parameter 'xxxx' was not sent, was empty/null or malformed.`

-Please refer to the API documentationn to double check all the mandatory parameters.
+Please refer to the API documentation to double check all the mandatory parameters.

 ## My question isn't here